10 December 2010

 • Face the facts and handle the realities.
 Do whatever is right and needed.
 Stick to Core Values.

-• Right person on the bus in the right Seat and Wrong person off the bus and set the direction.
+• The right person on the bus in the right Seat and the Wrong person off the bus and sets the direction.

-• Hedgehog perseverance to be the Best =Passion of People + What Organization Best at + Its Best Economics
+• Hedgehog perseverance to be the Best =Passion of People + What the Organization is Best at + Its Best Economics

 • Culture of Discipline = Disciplined People, Disciplined Thought, Disciplined Action.